Diphtheria

 About diphtheria

-Diphtheria is caused by toxin-producing Corynebacterium diphtheriae or, sometimes, Corynebacterium ulcerans bacteria.
+Diphtheria is caused by toxin-producing Corynebacterium diphtheriae or, rarely, Corynebacterium ulcerans bacteria.

 Read more about diphtheria.